maxjdugan/comparing_affects/index.md

 ---
 <h3>Click <a href="https://maxjdugan.github.io/comparing_affects/cfp/">HERE</a> to read the full call for papers</h3>

-<h3>Click <a href="https://docs.google.com/forms/d/e/1FAIpQLSeOxN72JhqxTbVDmTHqBptXbfKcS0-21uYOdH65ot1a6EPORQ/viewform">HERE</a> to submit an abstract</h3>
+<h3>Click <a href="https://docs.google.com/forms/d/e/1FAIpQLSeOxN72JhqxTbVDmTHqBptXbfKcS0-21uYOdH65ot1a6EPORQ/viewform">HERE</a> to submit an abstract (deadline: December 2, 2022</h3>

 <br>